wso2/docs-is/en/identity-server/5.11.0/docs/develop/using-the-self-sign-up-rest-apis.md

 Update the default permission for the resend-code endpoint in the Self-Sign-up API to utilize identity management permissions prior to production deployment.

-Add the following properties to the `deployment.toml` file.

 ```toml
 [resource.access_control]